Denver Metal Roofing Specialists

 Standing seam metal roofs use a pattern of ridges or grooves on metal roofing sheets.
 This style uses vertical panels to create a smooth look for every roof pitch.
 It is called standing seam because each panel fully interlocks with the adjacent with a single ‘standing’ seam that opens and folds into place.

 This is a traditional style that has yet to lose its appeal.
-The classic look is great for your residential home, but is also useful for multi-family complexes such as apartments and hotels.
+The classic look is great for your residential home but is also useful for multi-family complexes such as apartments and hotels.

-In Colorado, standing seam is a popular option because of its durability and ability to shed snow and water.
+In Colorado, a standing seam is a popular option because of its durability and ability to shed snow and water.
 Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seam to withstand the harsh weather conditions in the Rocky Mountains.

-Recoloring standing seam is a low-cost way to fit new paint schemes and trends without replacing the whole roof.
+Recoloring a standing seam is a low-cost way to fit new paint schemes and trends without replacing the whole roof.